- the decision & logistics

-The stretch we opted for was from the Giant’s Causeway visitor center to Dunseverick Castle (more like ruins) with the possibility of going all the way to Ballintoy (where they filmed Game of Thrones; link to trail in reverse).
+The stretch we opted for was from the Giant’s Causeway visitor center to Dunseverick Castle (more like ruins) with the possibility of going all the way to Ballintoy (the link is of the trail in reverse)where they filmed Game of Thrones.
 Part of the reason we didn’t hike the latter part was because there is a portion of beach hiking and may be impassible with high tides.
-Really though, we only had a full day in the area so visiting places car in the afternoon made better use of our time.
+Really though, we only had a full day in the area so visiting places with our car in the afternoon made better use of our time.

 Since we were doing an point to point hike, we would have to rely on public transportation to shuttle us.
 This was another worry about hiking all the way to Ballintoy.
 The Ulsterbus 402 travels between Coleraine and Ballycastle convering the entire causeway.

 At the time we visited, the Visitor Center charges entrance per person, so it is much better to park elsewhere and walk around the visitor center.
 We ended up parking at the train station for £5 as it was the weekend.
 There are also free street parking along Causeway Rd if you can find a spot.
 We could have walked from Bushmills or our airbnb in Portballintrae along the railroad, but again we were saving time.
 In a few minutes, we joined crowds at the shuttle turnaround down a few stairs.